BackSession 2: Playford Session Index Previous session Next session

 This is not quite Sharp's version.
 Here's Playford's original.

 I like this dance for many reasons.
 I like the tune.
 I like the fact that the B-music is 12 bars rather than the standard 8 bars.
-And I particularly like the contrast between the three introductions which are walked and the figures which I believe should be danced (the same as in “Black Nag”).
+And I particularly like the contrast between the three introductions which are walked and the figures which I believe should be danced (just as in “Black Nag”).
 Encourage people to dance the stars, the casting and the reels of four with a skip-change step.
 I always point out that if the men are a bit late finishing their hey nobody notices, whereas if the second and third ladies aren't back in time for the honour it's obvious — so you need to go for it!
 Emphasise that in the first figure there are three separate movements — meet, acknowledge, then slip down — rather than just grab and go!
 But that's just me trying to fill up the music — Sharp added balance back and forward which is equally spurious!

 Maiden Lane Maiden Lane: Music in PDF/MIDI/MP3/ABC formatPrint this danceTop of page